 The course provides general theoretical and empirical knowledge on strategies for prevention and intervention of social and emotional problems: how to detect such problems at an early stage and how to conduct early intervention programs.
 Theoretical and empirical issues will be discussed during the lectures.
 The workgroup sessions facilitate skills training – early detection and intervention – by means of demonstrations and practice exercises.
-Ethical issues regarding confidentiality, responsible caring and open and honest relationships are discussed during lectures and workgroups.
 The workgroup programme involves practising skills on (a group of) children or adolescents in between sessions.
 These activities have to be described and evaluated in a report.

-NB. students are expected to find a suitable child/adolescent with whom they can practice the skills.
+NB. students are expected to find a suitable child/adolescent, or small group of children/adolescents, with whom they can practice the skills.

 The course provides students with knowledge and basic skills (to be extended during the internship) that a school psychologist needs to (help teachers) detect stress and anxiety problems at an early stage and implement and conduct appropriate interventions at school.